naraesk/plasma-feedreader/README.md

 $ plasmashell
 ```

-For Arch Linux there is a package available via AUR: https://aur.archlinux.org/packages/plasma5-applets-systemd/
+For Arch Linux there is a package available via [AUR](https://aur.archlinux.org/packages/plasma5-applets-feedreader/)
 Feedreader must be installed!